robwormald/ng2-electron/README.md

 ### Angular2 Electron Integration

+## Note: this repo is deprecated and has been moved to https://github.com/angular/angular-electron

 First pass at integrating Angular2 as an Electron Application using Angular's split-rendering architecture.

 Core application runs in Node (todo: child process?) and uses Electron's IPC module to communicate with the render layer.